acacode/serializy/README.md

 ## ❓ What is that ?

-This thing allows you to don't have to worry about changing server-side models!
+This thing allows you to don't have to worry about changing server-side structures!

-Sometimes when server change API models or frontend start using different API
+Sometimes when server change JSON structures or frontend start using different API
 These situations can make some problems in frontend applications
-Because mostly use the same model from server when develop the user interfaces
+Because mostly use the same structure from server when develop the user interfaces

-But with **serializy** you can describe model which you will use and which server wants to see
+But with **serializy** you can describe structure which you will use and which server wants to see

 Sounds interesting, yeah ? :-)
 Scroll down and take a look at the examples ;-)